reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 testCompile('org.mockito:mockito-junit-jupiter:2.23.0')
 ```

-Mockito and AssertJ are automatically imported with the `spring-boot-starter-test` dependency.
+Mockito and AssertJ are automatically imported with the `spring-boot-starter-test` dependency, but
+we'll have to include Lombok ourselves.

 # Don't Use Spring in Unit Tests

 If you have written tests with Spring or Spring Boot in the past, **you'll probably say that
 we don't need Spring to write unit tests**.
-But why?
+Why is that?

-Consider the following "unit" test that tests a single method on the `RegisterUseCase` class:
+Consider the following "unit" test that tests a single method of the `RegisterUseCase` class:

 ```java
 @ExtendWith(SpringExtension.class)